AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 change, causing buttons to move around.
-If you have set a particular layout you want to keep (for example if you've positioned fixtures in the window to match the layout on stage), open the Window Appearance menu using the <Keys.ContextKey>Cog</Keys.ContextKey> button and set Button Size to \{Button Size Set Rows & Columns\}.
+If you have set a particular layout you want to keep (for example if you've positioned fixtures in the window to match the layout on stage), open the Window Appearance menu using the <Keys.ContextKey>Cog</Keys.ContextKey> button and set Button Size to <Keys.ContextKey>Button Size Set Rows & Columns</Keys.ContextKey>.
 You can then set a fixed layout using the <Keys.ContextKey>Rows</Keys.ContextKey> and
 <Keys.ContextKey>Columns</Keys.ContextKey> buttons.

 ![Rows and Columns](/docs/images/Rows-and-Columns.png)